Vertigo and Dizziness

 While the underlying cause of the condition is not usually life-threatening or dangerous, poor balance and a feeling of weakness can result in accidents and injuries when left untreated.

 Dizziness is a similar condition to vertigo as it causes a spinning sensation in some instances, but it may also relate to deeper health concerns.
 Individuals often feel lightheaded, weak or woozy when they are feeling dizzy.

 The underlying causes of the situation can include upper neck problems, motion sickness, medication side effects and poor circulation.
 Infections or injuries to the inner ear can also lead to dizziness.

-Some serious causes of vertigo may be a neurological problem like Ménière’s disease, a stroke or even a tumor.
+Some serious causes of vertigo may be a neurological problem like Ménière’s disease, stroke or even a tumour.

 Dizziness often gets better without treatment.
 Often the body usually adapts to whatever is causing the dizziness in a couple of weeks.

-During the examination you health care practitioners will often conduct balance tests, looking not only at the vestibular system (in the ear) but also the eyes, the muscles and the central nervous system all of which are part of the wider balance system.
-The examination may include hearing test and balance tests such as Eye movement testing, Head movement testing Posturography and Rotary chair testing.
+During the examination you health care practitioners will often conduct balance tests, looking not only at the vestibular system (in the ear) but also the eyes and muscles, all of which are part of the wider balance system.
+The examination may include hearing and balance tests, such as; Eye movement testing, Head movement testing, Posturography and Rotary chair testing.

-If necessary your GP may try drugs such as Medications such as Diuretics. antihistamines and Anti-anxiety medications.
+If necessary, your GP may try implementing the use of certain medications such as Diuretics, antihistamines and anti-anxiety medications.